 basically Relationship therapy

 A Photo Session will give you more than an Instagram post and something to print for your wall.
-For you and your partner, it’s non-negotiable us-time.
-We get how easy it is to lose quality us-time.
-Your schedules are packed.
-Work is demanding.
-Kids are priority #1.
-When was the last time you held your partner close and just looked in their eyes?
-Or took their hand and acted like a fool?
-When we’re caught up in other things, it’s easy to forget physical touch in our relationships.
+For you and your partner, your family, or whomever is involved in the photo session, it’s quality relationship time.
+With packed schedules, demanding jobs, and everything else in life that tends to creep up on is, it’s easy to put off quality time and physical touch.
 Funny enough, it may be the thing we need the most.
 Every time I shoot with Tedi I feel more in love, aware, and connected.
-Give yourself over to the experience and I guarantee you will feel it too.
+Give yourself over to the experience and we guarantee you will feel it too.

 Celebrate The Important Things